 After having a goal ruled out offside shortly after the restart, Croatia doubled their lead through Perišić.
 Unfortunately, the Croatian host broadcaster failed to provide sufficient coverage to be able to describe exactly what happened in the lead up to the goal, however we know that it came from trying to play out from the back through James Lawrence.
 As previously mentioned, this got repetitive and predictable and while Lawrence did a good job on several occasions it is no surprise that a team as intelligent as Croatia eventually punished this predictability.

 Substitutions 1&2:- Smith and Vaulks off, Brooks and Ampadu on.
 These changes added some much needed impetus into Wales’ play.
 Brooks played as the right-sided central midfielder and Ampadu played as a single pivot with Allen advancing forward to the left of him.
-Allen was much more effective further forward, receiving the ball well off of Lawrence and Ampadu and looking like the player Wales fans have been in love with for so many years now.
+Allen was much more effective further forward, receiving the ball well off of Lawrence and Ampadu and looking like the player Wales fans have been in love with.

 77′ – Croatia 2-1 Wales.